Studying at Yorke

 Free study and placement support

 Many overseas students upon arrival have difficulty adapting to the studying style in Australia.
-If you need help with your studies, drop in to our main office in the Flinders Lane, email to or make an appointment directly with your trainer.
+If you need help with your studies, make a booking to speak to one of our student support team by emailing or make an appointment directly with your trainer.
 You will get free, expert advice on how to write assignments, developing your ideas, presentation skills, and techniques on how to improve your study.

 Yorke through its network partners accept students to complete their placement hours.
 We prepare our students with interview techniques, professional appearance, resume writing to increase your chances of securing placements opportunities.